Well, imagine you’re browsing the web, and you got some excellent music going in the background along with a couple of other apps.

 Maybe it’s not performance or incompatibilities or anything like that.

 Maybe you just want to be able to overclock your CPU, but you can’t because your CPU is locked.

-It’s certainly not why most people upgrade their CPUs but maybe you just want to chase those amazing speeds and your current CPU is preventing you from doing that.
+It’s certainly not why most people upgrade their CPUs, but maybe you just want to chase those incredible speeds, and your current CPU is preventing you from doing that.

 What to Consider When Upgrading Your CPU

 Similar to upgrading your PC, you need to keep a couple of things in mind before you run off and buy a CPU.

 The two key hardware parts you need to check for compatibility are your motherboard and CPU cooler.